WyldResearchLtd/Ligger.webservice/README.md

 Here's my script for setting the port redirection (as above):

 NOTE: Indentation is important.
 Use 5 spaces, NOT a tab.
 Also, you cannot use Sudo, and put double quotes around commands that have spaces:

+I added tried adding .ebextensions/redirect.config which was meant to redirect the port, but this didn't work

 The ZIP for upload to EB